lucapette/web/main/content/writing/my-experience-with-go.md

 ## Documentation

 Good documentation is invaluable.
-Since everyone has their own definition of "good", here is my defintion of "Good docs":
+Since everyone has their own definition of "good", here is my definition of "Good docs":

 - They don't make me search on the web
 - They have working examples I can start with